elisejiuqizhang/jax-lmu/README.md

 Repo of the orginal paper used [Keras](https://github.com/nengo/keras-lmu);

-Another paper are [parallelizing LMU training](https://arxiv.org/abs/2102.11417) and its [LMU PyTorch implementation](https://github.com/hrshtv/pytorch-lmu) (which is mostly what I am basing my adaptation on).
+Another paper is [parallelizing LMU training](https://arxiv.org/abs/2102.11417) and its [LMU PyTorch implementation](https://github.com/hrshtv/pytorch-lmu) (which is mostly what I am basing my adaptation on).